Fine grained access control examples

 OpenShift has no notion of group hierarchy, so you need to add the user to all groups that should have access to the project. |

-There are two relevant RoleBindings in each Namespace:
+There are multiple relevant RoleBindings in each Namespace:

 -